Kevin G. Burkekgb@bwmklaw.com

 Although his primary emphasis is on medical malpractice liability, Kevin has effectively represented clients in product liability and automobile liability cases.
 He was one of the first lawyers to successfully represent a family in a wrongful death case against a tire manufacturer.
 The case settled for over $12 million and was the subject of a national-award winning investigative series in the Chicago Sun-Times.

 Reflecting his courtroom experience and successes, Kevin plays a leading role in educating other lawyers on trial techniques, particularly as they involve medical malpractice cases.
 He is a frequent speaker at programs of the Illinois Institute for Continuing Legal Education, Illinois Trial Lawyers Association and the American Association for Justice (formerly the Association of Trial Lawyers of America).
 His bylined articles have appeared in American Association for Justice’s Trial Magazine, and his comments regularly appear in print and broadcast media.
 Most recently he has authored (with David A. Rashid) “A Consulting Expert Switching Sides Mid-Litigation: Minimizing the Risk and Barring the Expert (and his Lawyer),” appearing in the Summer 2013 issue (vol. 15, no. 2) of Trial Journal.

-Among other professional peer recognitions, Kevin has been selected by peers for inclusion in Illinois SuperLawyers every year since 2005 (including selected Top 10 and Top 100 statewide listings), and for the Illinois Leading Lawyers Network (also including Top 10 listing).
+Among other professional peer recognitions, Kevin has been selected by peers for inclusion in Illinois SuperLawyers every year since 2005 (including selected Top 10 and Top 100 statewide listings), and for the Illinois Leading Lawyers (also including Top 10 listings).